martanunez/LA_flattening/README.md

 ## Pipeline
 The pipeline is split in 4 parts.
 You can skip the first ones depending on your input data.
-- **1_mesh_standardisation:** standardise LA mesh, i.e. clip pulmonary veins (PVs), left atrial appendage (LAA), and mitral valve (MV).
-Launch GUI and ask the user to select 5 seeds close to the ending points of the 4 PVs and LAA.
-It returns a clipped mesh and auxiliary files containing info about seeds, clipping planes, etc. Script adapted from [run_standardization](https://github.com/catactg/SUM) by Catalina Tobon Gomez.
+- **1_mesh_standardisation:** standardises LA mesh, i.e. clip pulmonary veins (PVs), left atrial appendage (LAA), and mitral valve (MV).
+Launches GUI and asks the user to select 5 seeds close to the ending points of the 4 PVs and LAA.
+It returns a clipped mesh and auxiliary files containing info about seeds, clipping planes, etc. This script is adapted from [run_standardization](https://github.com/catactg/SUM) by Catalina Tobon Gomez.
-- **2_close_holes_project_info:** Close holes corresponding to PVs and LAA.
-Mark filled holes with a scalar array.
-Additionally, transfer all scalar arrays in the input mesh to the output (closed) mesh.
-Hole filling done with [Butakoff's implementation](https://github.com/cbutakoff/tools/tree/master/FillSurfaceHoles) of the method published in P. Liepa "Filling Holes in Meshes", 2003.
+- **2_close_holes_project_info:** Closes holes corresponding to clipped PVs and LAA.
+Marks filled holes with a scalar array.
+Additionally, transfers all scalar arrays in the input mesh to the output (closed) mesh.
+Hole filling is done with [Butakoff's implementation](https://github.com/cbutakoff/tools/tree/master/FillSurfaceHoles) of the method published in P. Liepa "Filling Holes in Meshes", 2003.
 Hole filling can also be done manually with [reMESH.](http://remesh.sourceforge.net/)
-- **3_divide_LA:** Parcellate mesh creating appropriate paths to divide the LA in the 5 pieces considered in our regional flattening.
+- **3_divide_LA:** Parcellates mesh creating appropriate paths to divide the LA in the 5 pieces considered in our regional flattening.
 Launch GUI and ask the user to select the 8 required seeds.
-- **4_flat_atria:** Fast quasi-conformal LA regional flattening.
-Given LA mesh with clipped & filled holes (PVs, LAA) and only 1 hole corresponding to MV, it returns a flat (2D) version of input mesh.
-Implementation of conformal flattening considering 6 boundaries (4 PVs + LAA + MV) and additional regional constraints (division lines) specified in the previous step.
+- **4_flat_atria:** Quasi-conformal LA regional flattening.
+Given a LA mesh with clipped & filled holes (PVs, LAA) and only 1 hole corresponding to the MV, it returns a flat (2D) version of the input mesh.
+Implementation of a conformal flattening considering 6 boundaries (4 PVs + LAA + MV) and the additional regional constraints (division lines) obtained in the previous step.

 ## Code
 Python.